EzraSkwarka/CYOA_Helper/README.md

 - Book-specific Custom Style packs
 - A Collapsible Notes Section
 - A fully playable adventure
+- A write-up on how to build custom books
+  - Serviceable, but needs some TLC

 ## Planned features

 - Tab-completion in the terminal interface
 - A way to save/load the current notes
 - A way to save/load the current terminal output
-- A write-up on how to build custom books
 - A better experience for creating new books
   - There may be an external tool for this, it is just a JSON file after all